 Academics and Research

-Housed within the finance department at the Eugene M. and Christine Lynn Business Center is the Roland George Investments Program "trading room," a financial database lab with real-time pricing from Orion Telemet for the World Indexes, New York Stock Exchange, Dow Jones, S&P 500, American Stock Exchange and O.P.R.A..
+Housed within the Department of Finance at the state-of-the-art Eugene M. and Christine Lynn Business Center is the Roland George Investments Program "trading room," a financial database lab with real-time pricing from Thompson Reuters for the World Indexes, New York Stock Exchange, Dow Jones, S&P 500, American Stock Exchange and OPRA.
 The research engines in this "trading room" include Bloomberg, Morningstar and Baseline.

-This department also prepare students for further graduate training such as master and doctoral programs, as well as for professional designations such as the Series 7 and 63 licenses and Chartered Financial Analyst (C.F.A.) and Certified Financial Planner (C.F.P.) designations.
+This department prepares students for further graduate training, including master and doctoral programs, as well as for professional designations such as the Series 7 and 63 licenses, Chartered Financial Analyst (C.F.A.) and Certified Financial Planner (C.F.P.) designations.

 Awards and Recognition

-The finance department and Roland George Investments Program award the School of Business Foundation Eugene M. Lynn Merit Award for Finance, Roland George Investments Program Merit Scholars, Financial Executives International Distinguished Student Award and two Financial Executives International scholarships.
+The finance department and the Roland George Investments Program award the School of Business Foundation Eugene M. Lynn Merit Award for Finance and Roland George Investments Program Merit Scholars.

 Beyond the Classroom

-Students have internship opportunities with banking institutions, government offices, brokerage and asset management firms, as well as in financial analysis.
+Students have internship opportunities with banking institutions, government offices, brokerage and asset management firms, and in areas such as financial analysis.
 Some of the businesses at which Stetson University students have interned include Bank of America, Merrill Lynch, Morgan Stanley Smith Barney, KCM Asset Management, Brown & Brown and Siemens Corporation.